RReverser/ascom-alpaca-rs/README.md

 Keep in mind that discovery is a UDP-based protocol, so it's not guaranteed to be reliable.

 Also, same device server can be discovered multiple times if it's available on multiple network interfaces.
-While it's not possible to reliably deduplicate servers, you can deduplicate devices by storing them in something like `HashMap`.
+While it's not possible to reliably deduplicate servers, you can deduplicate devices by storing them in something like `HashSet`.
 It will leverage `unique_id` for device comparisons under the hood.

 **Examples:**